-- (1) The categories of membership shall consist of: - (a) Individual members: - (i) over 18 years of age, who shall have the right to notice of, and to be present, to debate and to vote at General Meetings; and - (ii) under 18 years of age, who shall have the right to be present at General Meetings but with no voting rights; and - (b) any other categories of membership as determined by the committee from time to time, who shall have the right to be present at General Meetings but with no voting rights. - (2) A person who wishes to become a member must apply for membership to the committee in writing: - (a) signed by that person;

-- (b) in such form as the committee from time to time directs; and - (c) by application and payment online or accompanied by the membership fee. - (3) The committee has the power, acting in the best interests of the Association and in good faith to reject an application for membership whether or not the applicant has complied with the requirements in sub-clause (2), and shall not be compelled to provide any reason for such rejection. - (4) If the committee rejects an application, the Association shall refund any fees forwarded with the application. - (5) There is no right of appeal where the committee rejects an application formembership, whether a new application or a renewal application. - (6) Members must re-apply for membership of the Association annually and in accordance with the timeframes and procedures set down by the committee fromtime to time.
-Members acknowledge and agree that membership renewal is not automatic. - (7) If a Member has not re-applied for membership with the Association within one month of re-application falling due, the Member's membership will be deemed to have lapsed from that time. - (8) Upon re-application: - (a) the applicant must provide details of any change in their personal details, and any other information reasonably required by the committee; - (b) the committee may, acting in the best interests of the Association and ingood faith, accept or reject a renewal application whether the applicant has complied with the requirements in this clause 6, and shall not be required or compelled to provide any reason for such acceptance or rejection; and - (c) If the committee rejects an application, clauses 6(4) and 6(5) above apply. - (9) On approval of the applicant's application for membership, the secretary must enter or cause to be entered the applicant's name in the register of members and, on the name being so entered, the applicant becomes a member of the Association.
+- (1) The categories of membership shall consist of: - (a) Individual members, being: - (i) 18 years of age and older, who shall have the right to notice of, and to be present, to debate and to vote at General Meetings; and - (ii) under 18 years of age, who shall have the right to be present at General Meetings but with no speaking or voting rights; and - (b) Family members, comprising: - any person and any one named partner of that person, who are both 18 years of age or older, who shall each have the right to notice of, and to be present, to debate and to vote at General Meetings; and - up to 3 named children of family members, but only until 30 June following their 18th birthday, who shall have the right to be present at General Meetings but with no speaking or voting rights; and - (c) Honorary life members, who are appointed under clause 6 or an equivalent clause in an earlier constitution, and who shall have the right to notice of, and to be present, to debate and to vote at General Meetings; and - (d) any other categories of membership as determined by the committee from time to time, who shall have the right to notice of, and to be present, to debate and to vote at General Meetings. - (2) A person who wishes to become a member must apply for membership to the committee: - (a) in writing (including by email or other electronic means if the committee so determines); - (b) in such form and lodged in such manner as the committee from time to time directs; and - (c) accompanied by the membership fee. - (3) The committee has the power, acting in the best interests of the Association and in good faith to reject an application for membership whether or not the applicant has complied with the requirements in sub-clause (2), and shall not be compelled to provide any reason for such rejection. - (4) If the committee rejects an application, the Association shall refund any fees forwarded with the application. - (5) There is no right of appeal where the committee rejects an application for membership. - (6) On approval of the applicant's application for membership, the secretary must enter or cause to be entered the applicant's name in the register of members and, on the name being so entered, the applicant becomes a member of the Association.

+6. Honorary Life Membership

+- (1) Honorary life membership may be conferred upon any person who in the opinion of the members has conferred long honourable and substantial service to the game of tennis or to the club. - (2) Nomination for election to honorary life membership shall be in writing in such form as the committee determines and shall be signed by one member as the proposer and another member as the seconder. - (3) The nomination shall be forwarded to the secretary who shall then forward the nomination to the committee for its consideration. - (4) The committee shall consider the nomination as soon as reasonably practicable after receipt of the nomination from the secretary and shall determine whether such nomination shall be considered at the Annual General Meeting. - (5) Members may confer honorary life membership on a person who has been nominated in accordance with this clause by way of special resolution. - (6) An honorary life member shall not be obliged to pay an annual subscription fee.